borbware/unity-basics-course/project-management/2-git-continued.md

 <!-- _backgroundColor: #29366f -->

 * Create a new branch in your local repository, but do not checkout it just yet.
+* First, we simulate your teammate's changes by making changes to the `master` branch directly:
-* Then, on master branch, make some changes to GitTest.md.
+  * On the `master` branch, make some changes to `GitTest.md`, and **add & commit**.
-* Now, checkout the new feature branch.
+* Then, checkout the new feature branch.
-* Then, make some other changes to GitTest.md to the same line as before.
+  * Then, make some other changes to GitTest.md to the same line as before, **add & commit**.
-* Then, merge the changes from your new feature branch to `master` branch by using `git merge`
+  * Then, merge the changes from the `master` branch to your feature branch by using `git merge`
   * Fix the ensuing conflicts, add & commit & push.
+* Now you can create a pull request to merge your changes to the master branch.

 ## Git workflow 3: Undoing